Skip to main content

 Learner-Centered Course Design

 Students with a Learning Disability (LD) often struggle with Executive Functions - those cognitive processes many of us have honed to perfection according to our own learning preferences and needs.
-So refined are our executive functions, we are often unaware of employing them as we set out to learn and accomplish the tasks before us.
+So refined are our executive functions that we are often unaware of employing them as we set out to learn and accomplish the tasks before us.

 Keep these easy-to-achieve principles in mind as you create a learning environment that supports the success of all learners:

-Sharing an overview of learning activities, due dates, point distributions, and weekly task reminders is beneficial to all students.
-Creating a table of weekly topics, readings, and “to do” items provides students with an organized and easy-to-read outline to quickly obtain this information and refer to as needed.
-In the same manner, a point distribution table and grading scale also provide detailed information at a glance.
+Sharing an overview of learning activities, due dates, point distributions, and weekly task reminders benefits all students.
+Creating a table of weekly topics, readings, and “to-do” items provides students with an organized and easy-to-read outline to quickly obtain this information and refer to it as needed.
+Similarly, a point distribution table and grading scale also provide detailed information at a glance.

 Many students, especially those with an LD, can often be easily distracted.
 Keeping extraneous images or graphics to a minimum inside your course will afford students more cognition to remain focused.
-In the same manner, overemphasizing content through excessive bolding, varying font colors, and highlighting all can be a distraction to students with an LD and those with visual impairments.
+In the same manner, overemphasizing content through excessive bolding, varying font colors, and highlighting can be a distraction to students with an LD and those with visual impairments.
 If emphasis is needed, use it sparingly so that the reader’s attention is drawn to it.

-Summarize and Bulletize
+Summarize and bulletize

 A well-organized course helps learners stay on top of tasks and maintain clear mental focus.
 LD learners have difficulty filtering out content that is not relevant to their learning goals and objectives - particularly if they aren’t sure of course expectations or desired outcomes.
 Provide a brief summary that outlines key takeaways, clarifies what the course entails, and communicates what students are expected to learn.
 Placing detailed or lengthy information into a bullet list will help ensure students understand and comprehend each step in the process along with desired expectations.

 In conjunction with the above two design principles, ensuring information is presented in a clear, concise manner helps all students assimilate and comprehend the content.
 Ensuring clarity and providing concise instructions eliminates potential ambiguity and misinterpretation, while also clearly defining tasks and expectations.
-Using consistent naming conventions for assignments, files, and content throughout the course will also help to lessen the cognitive demands on students, allowing more focus to be placed on the course activities, and therefore, on the learning.
+Using consistent naming conventions for assignments, files, and content throughout the course will also help to lessen the cognitive demands on students, allowing more focus to be placed on the course activities and, therefore, on the learning.

 Students with an LD may struggle with high workload volume; therefore, building feedback opportunities into a learning activity is a great strategy.
 Not only to ensure a polished final project that meets expectations, especially when the work accounts for a large portion of the final grade, but also recognizes students for hard work along the way.
 Breaking down a larger project into smaller learning activities supports the motivation and recognition LD students may need to remain focused and on task.

-Variety is the Spice of Life
+Variety is the spice of life

 Students who struggle with the ability to remain focused for periods of time, those who require longer processing time, and those with reading comprehension challenges are examples of learners who may not always be the best test-takers and may find timed assessments a challenging means for demonstrating knowledge gained.
 A variety of graded learning activities throughout a course allows a student’s final grade to represent an assortment of items and affords different opportunities to showcase what has been learned